Servideska/HPC/doc.zih.tu-dresden.de/docs/software/gpu_programming.md

 #### Introduction

 OpenACC can be used with the PGI and NVIDIA HPC compilers.
-The NVIDIA HPC compiler, as part of the [NVIDIA HPC SDK](https://docs.nvidia.com/hpc-sdk/index.html), supercedes the PGI compiler.
+The NVIDIA HPC compiler, as part of the [NVIDIA HPC SDK](https://docs.nvidia.com/hpc-sdk/index.html), supersedes the PGI compiler.

 Various versions of the PGI compiler are available on the [NVIDIA Tesla K80 GPUs nodes](../jobs_and_resources/hardware_overview.md/#island-2-phase-2-intel-haswell-cpus-nvidia-k80-gpus) (partition `gpu2`).